 When can I start?

-Call the centre on 0121 706 6628 or email email@example.com to check availability and book your dates.
+You can start the home study section of the course as soon as you have paid your deposit.
+Call the centre on 0121 706 6628 or email firstname.lastname@example.org to check availability and book your dates.

 Where can I go from here?

 Once you have completed your PADI Rescue Diver programme you have reached a crossroads in your diving.
 As a prerequisite to the PADI Divemaster programme and then onto the Instructor levels, many see the PADI Rescue Diver as the first step on the road to becoming a PADI Professional.